 - The accumulation of fatty plaques in the legs doesn’t always present symptoms, but it’s really dangerous.

-- If you experience heaviness, cramps, or your legs fall asleep… It means that your arteries are not as elastic as they should be and that the fat that has accumulated in them is already causing problems that could be serious.
+- If you experience heaviness, cramps, or your legs fall asleep, then it means that your arteries are not as elastic as they should be.
+The fat that has accumulated in them is already causing problems that could be serious.

 - Even more worrisome is that the symptoms are not obvious and can cause heart problems and even a stroke.